 Only a Desire For Change Will Help You Change What You Consume

-Since my son never read books on my phone nor he used the music app, this doesn’t mean that he will not like them.
+Since my son never read books on my phone nor he used the music app, this doesn’t mean that he won’t like them.
 It means that he is still not ready to like them.

 Analogically, if you’re not satisfied with something currently happening in your life, consuming different information rarely helps.
 Not because the available videos about learning programming, design, writing, or whatever are not interesting.
 You will quickly dismiss them because you still don’t want to learn about these fields.
 You are not interested.